|

 Short and sweet

-One of the things we try our best to do is give writers a swift reply when they submit work.
-We don't always succeed - that's life, and there are only 24 hours in a day - but we do our best to get back to you with our decision within 40 working days of receiving a manuscript.
-We ask writers to make it easier for us by sending in ONLY a 1000-1500 word synopsis and the first 10,000 words of the novel.
+We try our best to give potential authors a swift reply.
+We don't always succeed - there are only 24 hours in a day - but we aim to get back to you with our decision within 50 working days of receiving a manuscript.
+Please make it easier for us by sending in ONLY a 1000-1500 word synopsis and the first 10,000 words of the novel.

-Don’t try to be cute and send 10,000 words from the middle or the end of the book, because you think it’s the most thrilling bit.
-An exciting action sequence is not hard to write; we need to see how you tackle the much more demanding job of setting up the mystery that will power the storyline: how cleverly and professionally you reel the reader in.
+ALWAYS send the first 10,000 words.
+An exciting action sequence from the middle is not hard to write; we need to see how you tackle the much more demanding job of setting up the mystery and hooking the reader's attention.

 Smoke-free